Blog

 Medical laboratories have always played a pivotal role in the intricate web of healthcare services.

 However, during the pandemic, their importance was magnified tenfold.
-The world was in a healthcare crisis, and the demand for fast and accurate diagnostic lab software producing reliable test results skyrocketed.
+The world was experiencing a healthcare crisis, and the demand for fast and accurate diagnostic lab software solutions able to produce reliable test results skyrocketed.

 Consider this: approximately 70% of today's medical decisions are based on lab test results.
 As cases surged and the need for testing grew exponentially, laboratories worldwide were under immense pressure.